mmoran0032/defense/script.md

 One way we can do that is through performing the reaction in inverse kinematics, where instead of a light particle impinging on a heavy target, we direct a beam of the heavy particle onto the light target, in our case a hydrogen or helium gas target.
-The produced heavy recoil leave the target and can be detected by a high-efficiency particle detector, such as a Silicon strip detector.
+The produced heavy recoils leave the target and can be detected by a high-efficiency particle detector, such as a Silicon strip detector.